 all boards of the church and shall be recorded in the rolls of the church by

-the Board of Spiritual and Parish Life as a matter of information.
+the Board of Ministry and Mission as a matter of information.

 Members of other churches who for good reason do not wish to surrender